Frequently Asked Questions

 Q: What are the Sustainable Development Goals (SDGs)?

-A: The 17 SDGs were adopted by all member states of the United Nations to guide international collaboration towards sustainable development.
-They aim to end poverty, tackle inequality, protect the planet, promote peace, and ensure prosperity for all.
-Each goal has specific targets to be achieved over the next 15 years.
+A: The 17 SDGs are universal goals that were adopted by all member states of the United Nations in 2015 to guide international collaboration towards sustainable development.
+They follow the Millennium Development Goals, and aim to end poverty, tackle inequality, protect the planet, promote peace, and ensure prosperity for all.
+Each goal has specific targets to be achieved before 2030.
 See the UN website for more information about the SDGs.

-Q: Why develop an SDG Index and how should it be used?
+Q: Why develop an SDG Index and Dashboards?

-The SDG Index (Table 1) shows that rich countries, particularly from Northern Europe, perform best.
-Yet, this does not mean that Sweden and other highly-ranked countries have achieved the SDGs.
-As made clear by the SDG Dashboards all countries score “red” in at least two SDGs and “yellow” on a large number of goals.
-The SDGs require further actions by all countries.
+The SDG Index shows that rich countries, particularly from Northern Europe, perform best.
+Yet, this does not mean that Sweden and other highly ranked countries have achieved all the SDGs.
+As made clear by the SDG Dashboards all countries score “red” in at least one SDG and “orange” or “yellow” on many others.
+It is clear that the SDGs require further actions by all countries.

-Q: Do the SDG Index and Dashboards replace or compete with official SDG monitoring and indicators?
+Q: Do the SDG Index and Dashboards replace or compete with official SDG monitoring?

 A: No. The SDG Index and Dashboards are preliminary analytical tools to help governments and other stakeholders take stock of where they currently stand with regards to achieving the SDGs and to identify priorities for early action.
 As new data become available they will be included in the SDG Index and Dashboards, which will be published on an annual basis for the next three years.
 Simultaneously, countries will need to develop a full suite of monitoring systems to track the SDG metrics recommended by the UN Statistical Commission.
 This will require major investments in statistical capacity development, particularly in poorer countries or those with low statistical capacity.
 Over time every country should be able to track critical SDG variables to monitor progress towards achieving the goals.